KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 > under perfect competition.
 Unlike models of capitalism, the Lange model is based on direct allocation, by directing enterprise managers to set price
 > equal to marginal cost in order to achieve Pareto efficiency." —[Wikipedia, Lange Model](https://en.wikipedia.org/wiki/Lange_model)

 This definition given by Wikipedia is a pretty good summary of what the Lange Model is, although I'd like to add that profits made under this system are divided socially.
+I will also refer to the

+Definetly read the Wikipedia before advancing, and if you want more information then read "On the Economic Theory of Socialism" by Oskar Lange.

 ## Context
 A problem of this model is the need to calculate gigantic quanitities of calculations, ableit simple calculations.
 This problem was argued at the time